sgano/JSatTrak/README.md

 These two projects does not exist in Maven repositories for such versions.
 For that reason, once you clone the repository you will find three projects:
 a) jsattrak-eclipse, b) wwjbackport and c) joglutilsbackport.
 Other important difference is the use of Eclipse instead of Netbeans.
 Finally, was added a source code for a windows installer.

+There is an important thing to notice, this project runs with Java 8 (Both Oracle and OpenJDK), so if you have other versions you must set JAVA_HOME environment variable first.

 Now, with one mvn command the project is built: `mvn clean install package`.
 Thus, the main idea is to have a easy way to keep the project alive.